didair/js-sticky-scroll/README.md

 ### Known limitations
 1. No stop point is supported.
 Planned for implementation.
-2. No configuration is supported.
+2. No "real" configuration is supported.
 Planned for implementation.
+(Check demo for a simple work-around configuration)

 ### Demo
 Demo is located at [https://codepen.io/didair/pen/XxjvXx](https://codepen.io/didair/pen/XxjvXx).